Tanzania Travel

 • Mboga – Vegetables.

-• Sili Nyama – I am vegetarian.
+• Sili Nyama – I am a vegetarian.

 • Vinywaji – Drinks.